Workspaces

 A workspace supports the following features:

 When you assign a workspace to an agent, Mastra includes the corresponding tools in the agent's toolset.
-The agent can then use these tools to interact with files and execute commands as part of its task.
+The agent can then use these tools to interact with files and execute commands.

-You can create a workspace with any combination of these features.
+You can create a workspace with any combination of the supported features.
 The agent receives only the tools relevant to what's configured.

 import { Workspace, LocalFilesystem, LocalSandbox } from '@mastra/core/workspace';